MerkeX/dotfiles/README.md

 ## Notes
 - If you want to use this configuration, inspect the code before use.
-- My Wifi interface is wlp3s0 & my ethernet interface is enp0s25,<br />
+- My Wifi interface is wlp3s0 & my ethernet interface is enp8s0 (or eth0),<br />
 if you find them in the configuration file, replace with your own.
 Use `ifconfig -a` to find yours.